-If you’re new to the streaming game, this is important.
+If you’re new to streaming, this is important.
 You need to ask yourself: “What do I want from streaming?
 Who do I want to be?
 Why Do I want to live stream?”

-I am going to break it down for you of the benefits and drawbacks of the type of streamers.
+I am going to break down for you the benefits and drawbacks of the type of streamers.